Danmaku Settings.md

 enableDanmu: true,

-sendDanmu: function(text) { // Provide a custom function to send danmaku input from internal danmaku UI
+sendDanmu: function(text) { // Provide a custom function to send the danmaku entered in the internal UI

 if (typeof window.ws_send === 'function') {